LEARNAcademy/syllabus/react/inputs.md

 ### DOM Events and Listeners

 Web applications like React are built to handle interaction with a user.
 These interactions can happen in a variety of ways.
 The user can click with their mouse, hover over elements, or use their keyboard to type.
 All of these interactions are considered **DOM events**.
 The DOM (Document Object Model) is always listening for changes.
-As a user moves their mouse across the screen the DOM reacts by changing the view to represent the cursor's position.
+As a user moves their mouse across the screen, the DOM reacts by changing the view to represent the cursor's position.
 As developers, we want our web applications to recognize these interactions and respond accordingly.

-To create recognition of various events we can add event listeners to HTML (and JSX) tags. **Event listeners** are methods that will wait for specific DOM events to occur and trigger appropriate actions.
+We can add event listeners to HTML (and JSX) tags to recognize these various events . **Event listeners** are methods that will wait for specific DOM events to occur and trigger appropriate actions.
 One example is adding an `onClick` attribute to a button.
 The DOM is listening for a click event on that particular node and will execute the action described by the developer.

 Another event listener is **onChange** which listens for any changes made to a particular node and executes a corresponding action.
 This type of listener is very handy when the user is typing in a text field.
 We can listen for the changes and capture the value of what the user is typing.